nohli/haptic_feedback/README.md

 While it utilizes [standard iOS haptics](https://developer.apple.com/design/human-interface-guidelines/playing-haptics#iOS), it aims to emulate these same haptic patterns on Android for a consistent experience across platforms.

-For more information on using the package in your Flutter app, you can read the article [Using haptic feedback to make your Flutter app more interactive](https://fluttercraftedbetter.com/posts/using-haptic-feedback-to-make-your-flutter-app-more-interactive) by Kamran.
+or more information on using the package in your Flutter app, you can read the article [Use haptic feedback to make your Flutter apps engaging](https://flutterdeeper.com/blog/haptic) by Kamran.
 He provides detailed explanations on haptic feedback and when to use each type.

 ## Getting Started